10 locations with extreme meteorological conditions

 Extreme weather conditions happen in different places of the world but there are very few places on Earth where extreme weather conditions are present frequently or even all the time.

-Below you see unique list of 10 such locations.
+Below you see unique list of 10 such locations, which are listed in alphabetic order.

 All these monuments belong to the category of Sites of meteorological phenomena.